gatling/frontline-doc/content/reference/current/release/highlight-1-13/index.md

 We've changed the way duration events are aggregated.

-Prior to FrontLine 1.13, those stats were aggregated by start timestamp, which could cause a lot of memory and CPU usage without any proven benefit.
+Prior to Gatling Enterprise 1.13, those stats were aggregated by start timestamp, which could cause a lot of memory and CPU usage without any proven benefit.

 Those stats are now aggregated by end timestamp, which results in a way more sound memory and CPU usage and paves the way for more long duration metrics that could be implemented in a future release, such as scenario duration.

 We've also introduced hard limits on the number of metrics that a given test run can generate.
-In some situations, a test could generate way too many metrics and cause the whole FrontLine instance to crash.
+In some situations, a test could generate way too many metrics and cause the whole Gatling Enterprise instance to crash.

 #### Key Bug Fixes

-We've fixed some important bugs that could cause injectors and FrontLine server to not be in sync, causing long tests to abnormally crash.
+We've fixed some important bugs that could cause injectors and Gatling Enterprise server to not be in sync, causing long tests to abnormally crash.

 Please check the Release Note for the full list of bug fixes.